foo123/Abacus/README.md

 ![abacus combinatorial numbers](/abacus.jpg)

-`Abacus` is a relatively small and versatile library containing methods and math utilities for (fast) combinatorial object computation and algebraic  / number theoretic computation.
+`Abacus` is a relatively small and versatile computer algebra and symbolic computation system containing methods and math utilities for (fast) combinatorial object computation and algebraic / number theoretic computation.
 It builds on (and extends) a deprecated previous project `Simulacra`.

 `Abacus` uses self-contained and standalone methods, so they can be easily copy-pasted in other projects, in case only a few methods are needed and not the whole library.